Archdiocese of Pisa

-The Archdiocese of Pisa (Archidioecesis Pisana) is a metropolitan see of the Catholic Church in Pisa, Italy.
+The Archdiocese of Pisa (Archidioecesis Pisana) is a Latin Church metropolitan see of the Catholic Church in Pisa, Italy.
 It was founded in the 4th century and elevated to the dignity of an archdiocese on 21 April 1092 by Pope Urban II.
 The seat of the bishop is the cathedral of the Assumption in the Piazza del Duomo.

 The archbishop of Pisa presides over the Ecclesiastical Province of Pisa, which includes the dioceses of Livorno, Massa Carrara-Pontremoli, Pescia, and Volterra.

-Since 2008 the archbishop of Pisa has been Giovanni Paolo Benotto.
+In 2025, Pope Francis nominated Fr.
+Saverio Cannistrà, OCD, former superior general of the Order of Discalced Carmelites as archbishop of Pisa, replacing Giovanni Paolo Benotto, who has been archbishop since 2008.